Staff Profile

 /prod01/yorksjacuk/media/content-assets/staff-profile-images/Mark-Mierzwinski-image.jpg)

-I graduated from York St John University with a first-class degree in Sport Studies and completed an MSc in the Sociology of Sport at Loughborough University.
-In 2010, I became a lecturer at York St John University and completed a Postgraduate Certificate in Academic Practice (PCAP).
-I completed my part-time PhD in 2020 and I spent five years (2017 to 2022) as a Learning and Teaching Lead in the School of Sport and then Science, Technology and Health.
-In 2022, I gained a Senior Fellowship at the Higher Education Academy.
+I graduated from York St John University with a first-class degree in Sport Studies before completing a MSc in the Sociology of Sport at Loughborough University.
+From 2010, I have lectured at York St John University, completing a Postgraduate Certificate in Academic Practice (PCAP).
+Alongside lecturing, from 2013-2020, I completed a part-time PhD.
+For five years I was a Learning and Teaching Lead in the School of Sport (2017-2019) and then Science, Technology and Health (2019-2022).
+In 2022, I gained a Senior Fellowship at the Higher Education Academy and co-founded the Tackling Welfare in Sport Together (TWiST) research group.
+Since 2023, I have been Course Lead for the MSc Physical Education and Sports Coaching, MSc Sports and Exercise Therapy, and MSc Sport and Exercise Science.

 - School – School of Science, Technology and Health